“No one runs fast without an extreme amount of training.” – Edwin Moses

 The prediction was accurate.
 In 2017 I turned 40 and celebrated by waking up at 6:00 am to run a hurdles workout.
 In 2022 I turned 45 and completed in my first World Masters Athletics championships (taking 5th in the world).
+In 2023 I competed with Team USA at the World Masters Indoors Championships and ran on our Silver medal 4×200 squad.
+Later in 2023, I helped set an American Record in the M45 Shuttle Hurdle Relays (running the anchor leg in 16.2 secs).
 I’ve been hurdling for over 30 consecutive years in the 110m High and 400m Intermediate Hurdles.
 My PRs are 53.16 for the 400m IH, 14.85 for the 110 HH (42″), and 14.4 for the 39″.
 Although I can no longer run those times, I do well against others my age (and I can still beat a few college kids too).
 I am a 10-time individual champion in USA Track & Field Masters competitions, and I now train with an eye toward enjoying the gift that God has given me to be able to still clear the barriers.

 You can view my Hurdle Photo Collection here.

 My essay “Still Hurdling After All These Years” (first written in 2007, updated in 2012 and 2017 and 2022) talks about why I keep getting out there year after year.
 I love the training and competition, and in the Greater Boston Track Club I found others just as passionate as I am.
 You can see the GBTC hurdlers at play here and here.

 Below are my career highlights (though hopefully more are still to come!).